 The suspension shall continue until the next regularly scheduled national event.
 The suspended member may address the Board.
 A simple majority vote will be required for reinstatement.
 During a suspension, the suspended party loses all Club privileges, ability to participate in Nationals, earn points and voting rights.
 There will be NO reimbursement of Club dues.
 A suspended member that is denied reinstatement may reapply the following year but is subject to the same voting approval requirement at that time.
 (See Article XI)

 Section 1.
-The Officers shall consist of the Executive Board consisting of the President, the Vice-President, the Director of Finance, Director of Membership, Director of Promotions, Director of Programming and the designated upcoming National Tournament Director.
+The Officers shall consist of the Executive Board consisting of the President, the Executive Director, the Director of Finance, Director of Membership, Director of Promotions, Director of Programming and the designated upcoming National Tournament Director.
 This Board shall be the governing body of the DDGA, hereinafter called the Board, in which the government and management of the association is vested, except as otherwise provided for in the Constitution.

 Section 2.
 A quorum of the Board shall consist of a majority of the Board.
 All Board decisions must be by open ballot and must receive a majority of the Board for approval.
 All meetings shall be conducted in accordance with Robert’s Rules of Order.
 The DDGA President shall hold an annual meeting at the Deaf National Championship Tournament at which a minimum of a quorum of the Board are physically present and which is open to the full active membership.
 Outside of the annual meeting, votes-by-mail, e-mail, telepresence or electronic voting may be used.
 The DDGA President is instructed to ensure that all sides of an issue have been heard before the Board decides on a particular issue.